 While I’m working off a MacBook, this Satechi hub has been a lifesaver for plugging in podcasting mics and any other gear I’m suddenly using on my own. —Adi Robertson, senior reporter

 I go through tons of batteries with my flash when photographing at home, and I find that these rechargeable batteries last so much longer than regular single-use batteries.
 Not only do they save me trips to the store and keep more batteries out of the landfills, but they also save me money in the end. —Amelia Holowaty Krales, senior photo editor

 This Thunderbolt 3 dock lets me switch my whole desk setup (keyboard, mouse, speakers, ethernet, display, external storage drives, and microphone) from one computer to another by just moving one cable.
-I plug all of my peripherals into the dock, and then just use the one Thunderbolt cable to hook up my Mac or whatever Windows machine I need to test at the moment.
-It also has a very useful high-speed SD card slot on the front, which is great for whenever I need to dump images from my camera onto my computer. —Dan Seifert, deputy editor
+I plug all of my peripherals into the dock and then just use the one Thunderbolt cable to hook up my Mac or whatever Windows machine I need to test at the moment.
+It also has a very useful high-speed SD card slot on the front, which is great for whenever I need to dump images from my camera onto my computer.
+[Note: the CalDigit TS3 Plus is no longer available; it’s been replaced by the TS4.] —Dan Seifert, deputy editor

 Last year, I installed a Google Nest Wifi router with a mesh point.
 I’ve had a lot of networking equipment over the years, and this was immediately the best.
 And it was extremely easy to set up.
 A year later, my system with one router and three points is still going strong. —TC Sottek, executive editor

 Google’s Nest Wifi router and Point extender have an unassuming design.
 The router has two ethernet ports, while the Point can be used as a smart speaker.